HOME | CONTACT US | DONATE LoginLOGIN Ask the RabbiASK THE RABBI

 Tragically, most Jews of the time not only assimilated into the Hellenist culture, but became allies in their persecution and torture of the minority of Torah-observant Jews.
 Against impossible odds, a physically weak but spiritually strong band of Jews, led by Judah the Maccabee, resolved to fight to the death in defense of their belief in G‑d.
 Miraculously, they were victorious.

-But the central miracle of Chanukah could not have been the victory of that war, because even after Jerusalem was liberated and the Holy Temple was rededicated, the war raged on for at least another seven years (some opinions say over twenty!).
+But the central miracle of Chanukah could not have been the victory of that war, because even after Jerusalem was liberated and the Holy Temple was rededicated, the war raged on for at least another seven years (some opinions say for more than 20).
 And then, only a few short generations later, the Romans marched into Jerusalem, destroyed the Temple, and thrust the Jewish people into the 2000-year exile from which we are still suffering today.

 So, what exactly are we celebrating?